FreeStreamAVS/Notifications/README.txt

-29
+30
 |||
-3/26/2017 12:30am CST.

-ALL FOX SPORTS REGIONAL CHANNELS ADDED  Click on "Classic" to update
+7/18/2017

-Update is ready for download exit
+Update is ready for download exit and click update.